iYasser95/Weather-SwiftUI/README.md

 # Weather-SwiftUI
 Test Project for SwiftUI Learning purposes.<br />
 Simple SwiftUI App to show the current weather of (Manama, BH)<br />
-APP uses free weather API.
+free weather API is used in developing this App.